Erwin William Abbey

 ABBEY, Erwin W. HYDE, Edna E. September 06, 1908 Book 1, Page 218

-The 1910 U.S. Census taken on April 19, 1910, shows William J. Hyde (age 46) born in Michigan to New York-born parents has his Own Plumbing Shop and owns his home with a mortgage and is living at 626 Park Street, 3rd Ward, Sapulpa, Sapulpa Twp., Creek Co., OK.
-Living with him is his wife of 26 years, Florence E. Hyde (age 49) born in Indiana to Indiana parents, with all 6 of the children born to her still alive.
-Also living there are his four unmarried children, all born in Kansas to Michigan and Indiana-born parents: Homer F. Hyde (age 19), a Grocery Store Clerk; Edith F. Hyde (age 17), a Saleslady in a Racket Store; Ouula F. Hyde (age 14); and Williard Hyde (age 12), a Newsboy on the Street.
-Also living there are: his son-in-law, William Abbey (age 33) born in United States to United States-born parents, an Oil Field Driller; his married daughter and the wife of one year of William, Edna E. Abbey (age 21) born in Kansas to Michigan and Indiana-born parents, with the only child born to her still alive; and his granddaughter, Ruth E. Abbey (age 9/12) born in Oklahoma to United States and Kansas-born parents.
+The 1910 U.S. Census taken on April 19, 1910, shows William J. Hyde (age 46) born in Michigan to New York-born parents, and in his 1st marriage, and who owns his home with a mortgage, is a married Own Shop Plumbing Owner, and is living at 626 Park Street, 3rd Ward, Sapulpa, Sapulpa Twp., Creek Co., OK.
+Living with him are: his wife of 26 years, Florence E. Hyde (age 49) born in Indiana to Indiana parents, and in her 1st marriage, and with all 6 of the children born to her still alive; his unmarried son, Homer F. Hyde (age 19) born in Kansas to Michigan and Indiana-born parents, a Grocery Store Clerk; his unmarried daughter, Edith F. Hyde (age 17) born in Kansas to Michigan and Indiana-born parents, a Saleslady in a Racket Store; his daughter, Ouula F. Hyde (age 14) born in Kansas to Michigan and Indiana-born parents; his son, Williard Hyde (age 12) born in Kansas to Michigan and Indiana-born parents, a Newsboy on the Street; his married son-in-law, William Abbey (age 33) born in United States to United States-born parents, and in his 1t marriage, an Oil Field Driller; his married daughter, Edna E. Abbey (age 21) born in Kansas to Michigan and Indiana-born parents, and in her 1st marriage, with the only child born to her still alive; and his granddaughter, Ruth E. Abbey (age 9/12) born in Oklahoma to United States and Kansas-born parents.

-The WWI Draft Registration Card and Registrar's Report dated September 12, 1918, at Empira, OK, shows Erwin W. Abbey (age 42) was judged "No".
+The WWI Draft Registration Report dated September 12, 1918, shows Erwin W. Abbey (age 42) was judged "No".
 Erwin W. Abbey signed his name on the form.
 Tall Height, Medium Build, Brown Hair and Brown Eyes.
 He was employed as a Driller for John Sherman in Skiatook, Osange Co., OK.
 He was living at 105 1/2 N. Main Street, Sapulpa, Creek Co., OK.
 His wife, Edna E. Abbey of the same address, was his nearest relative.

 The 1920 U. S. Census taken on February 7, 1920, shows E. W. Abie (age 43) born in Wisconsin to United States and Wisconsin-born parents is an oil well driller renting in Justice Precinct 1, Stephens Co., TX.
 Living with him is his wife, Edna E. Abie (age 30) born in Kansas to Indiana and New York-born parents.
 Also living there is his daughter, Ruth Abie (age 10) born in Oklahoma to Wisconsin and Kansas-born parents.